SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Houston Birth Injury Lawyer for Shoulder Dystocia

 In the United States alone, approximately 28,000 babies are born with birth injuries annually.
-Additionally, 1,266 babies died in 2019 due to unintentional injuries in the U.S. according to CDC data.
+Additionally, 1,266 babies died in 2019 due to unintentional injuries in the U.S., according to CDC data.
+If your child suffered shoulder dystocia due to medical malpractice, contact a Houston shoulder dystocia lawyer.

 What Is Shoulder Dystocia?

-Shoulder dystocia is a type of birth injury that happens when one or both baby’s shoulders get stuck inside the mother’s pelvis during birth.
-Generally, most babies are born safely even if their shoulders get stuck.
+Shoulder dystocia occurs when one or both baby’s shoulders get stuck inside the mother’s pelvis during birth.
+It is a type of brachial plexus injury.
+Generally, most babies are born safely, even if their shoulders get stuck.
 Still, this type of birth trauma can cause serious issues for both mom and baby.

-Shoulder dystocia is fairly rare, and only happens in 0.2-3% of pregnancies.
+Shoulder dystocia is fairly rare and only happens in 0.2-3% of pregnancies.
 Shoulder dystocia death is also very uncommon, happening in approximately 0.4% of birth traumas.
+According to data from Johns Hopkins Medicine, brachial plexus injuries, such as shoulder dystocia, only occur in 1 or 2 per 1,000 live births.

 Shoulder dystocia can happen to any mother and baby.
-However, some women are more at risk for this type of birth trauma compared to others.
+However, some women are more at risk for this type of birth trauma than others.
+A doctor must assess each vaginal delivery and determine if there is a risk of brachial plexus injuries or other birth injuries.

 The most common risk factors associated with shoulder dystocia include: